Darius-D/Insectic/prototype/ReadMe.md

 ***

  ##  <p align="center"> Prototype Ticket Submission View
-  <p> The Ticket submission view has yet to be formatted to work with my default layout; this explains why my top navbar does not yet match my Home page.
-This will be corrected in the next "push".
-The ticket page has user input validation in all required fields ensuring  an error comes up prior to the HTTP post action method being called.
+  <p>  The ticket page has user input validation in all required fields ensuring  an error comes up prior to the HTTP post action method being called.
 This will ensure no data the user entered is lost due to page refresh.
 Currently the 'textarea' tag is causing complications do to the lack of reactivity with the CSS grid layout.
 This will be corrected by media queries in the next "push".
 The Ticket submission view will retain the footer editable notes functionality.
 Java script will be used to store the note details to users cache files to ensure they remain the same upon view transfers.  </p>
 <p align="center">